-Pitching Rule Violations
+1. Pitching Rule Violations

-- 1) Failure to comply with official pitching limitations as described in the Little League Baseball or Softball Official Rules shall be brought to the attention of the Umpire-In-Chief and to the Board of Directors.
+- Failure to comply with official pitching limitations as described in the Little League Baseball or Softball Official Rules shall be brought to the attention of the Umpire-In-Chief and to the Board of Directors.
 The UIC and the Board of Directors will have sole discretion in determining the final penalty.
 Violation of pitching limitations may be reported to the UIC at any time during the baseball/softball season, March through July (including NLLL tournaments).
-Managers will be issued a warning upon the first violation.
+Managers will be issued a written warning upon the first violation.
 Subsequent violations may result in the manger being removed by the Board.
-The Board will subsequently appoint a new manager. - 2) Any disputed concerning pitching on the field shall be promptly resolved by the umpire(s) present at the game in question to avoid any delay in play.
-It is the responsibility of the umpire(s) to submit a report of the situation and its resolution to the Board of Directors for review.
+The Board will subsequently appoint a new manager. - 2) Any dispute concerning pitching limitations during a game shall be promptly resolved by the umpire(s) present at the game in question to avoid any delay in play.
+It is the responsibility of the umpire(s) to submit a report of the situation and the game-time resolution to the Board of Directors for review.
 Further action will be taken at the sole discretion of the Board.

-Minimum Playing Time Violations
+2. Minimum Playing Time Violations

-- 1) North Lake Little League is committed to player development.
-While it may seem tedious or unnecessary to follow all minimum play rules, Managers must understand that these requirements have been put in place in order to ensure each player gets the opportunities they deserve. - 2) Failure to comply with minimum playing time requirements shall be brought to the attention of the Player Agent and Board of Directors.
+- Failure to comply with minimum playing time requirements shall be brought to the attention of the Player Agent and Board of Directors.
 The Board of Directors will have sole discretion in determining the final penalty.
 Violation of playing time rules may be reported to the Player Agent at any time during the baseball/softball season, March through July (including NLLL tournaments).
 Managers will be issued a warning, or additional penalty as imposed by the Board, upon their first violation.
 Subsequent violations may result in the manager being removed by the Board.
-The Board will subsequently appoint a new manager. - 3) Any dispute concerning minimum playing time on the field shall be promptly resolved by the umpire(s) present at the game in question to avoid any delay in play.
+The Board will subsequently appoint a new manager. - 2) Any dispute concerning minimum playing time during a game shall be promptly resolved by the umpire(s) present at the game in question to avoid any delay in play.
 It is the responsibility of the umpire(s) to submit a report of the situation and its resolution to the Board of Directors for review.
 Further action will be taken at the sole discretion of the Board.